 Looking at it as a stand-alone thing, it seems to hit all the right check boxes for rapid site development.
 You can start off with one of their many templates (which look decent) and work your way forward from there.
 Customizations are easy since the entire thing is drag and drop.

 If your requirements aren’t all that complex and you just need a pretty website fast – this is a perfect tool for you.
 Slapping together a site and customizing it can take you less than 30 minutes.
 Likely less if you’re already familiar with how website builders work.

-The bigger difficulty is moving forward form there since there seem to be very limited options to take your site to the next level.
-For example, ecommerce isn’t possible unless you pay for an upgrade to your plan.
+The bigger difficulty is moving forward from there since there seem to be very limited options to take your site to the next level.
+For example, eCommerce isn’t possible unless you pay for an upgrade to your plan.
 There is also nothing you can do in terms of SEO management, not even set your basic site meta.

 There is an app market available (like what all major website builders have) but right now there are a grand total of four apps in the store – all of which are labelled ‘premium’.
 Initial impressions are that this site builder needs to go a little further before asking for more from its potential users.

 Gator Website Builder's entry plan starts at $3.84/mo and goes all the way up to $9.22/mo.

 Summary: Simple and fast landing page.
 Perfect choice for digital business cards.